aws-powertools/powertools-lambda-java/docs/FAQs.md

 </dependencies>
 ```

+### Explicitly set the AWS CRT HTTP Client
-After configuring the dependencies, it's required to specify the AWS SDK http client in the code.
+After configuring the dependencies, it's required to explicitly specify the AWS SDK http client.
-Most modules support a custom sdk client by leveraging the `.withClient()` method on the for instance the Provider singleton:
+Depending on the Powertools module, there is a different way to configure the sdk client.

+The following example shows how to use the Lambda Powertools Parameters module while leveraging the AWS CRT Client.

     ```java hl_lines="11-16 19-20 22"
     import static software.amazon.lambda.powertools.parameters.transform.Transformer.base64;